nbos/nbos.github.io/posts/gauss.md

 ![](res/gauss/pdfscales.svg)

-which makes it more clear why we cannot rely on linear interpolations in the tails.
 We are forced to find an analytic or at least numeric solution that is more faithful to the distribution.

-### Tackling Numerical Instability (for real)
+### Tackling Numerical Instability

-Like is usually the case in probability, the solution to numerical instability is found in the [log-domain](https://en.wikipedia.org/wiki/Log_probability).
+Like is usually the case with precision issues in probability, the solution to numerical instability is found in the [log-domain](https://en.wikipedia.org/wiki/Log_probability).
 This gives us two analogous functions for the cumulative probability with more manageable shapes: